oxuva/long-term-tracking-benchmark/README.md

-# OxUvA long-term tracking benchmark
+# OxUvA long-term tracking benchmark (to appear at ECCV'18)

 ## How to get the data